AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/using-built-in-reports/built-in-status-icons-views.md

 product-area: reporting
 navigation-topic: using-built-in-reports
 title: Built-in Status Icons in Views
-description: (NOTE: ALina: ***Link this from the Understanding Fields in Lists and Reports.)
+description: "(NOTE: ALina: ***Link this from the Understanding Fields in Lists and Reports.)"
 ---

 # Built-in Status Icons in Views